luiserojas74/web-scraping-challenge/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this task, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Part 1 - Scraping